Jenifa Mayanja opens up about developing her own sound.

 4. How would you describe your sound?

 I’d describe my sound as being spiritually grounded and transformative.
-My vibe has always been about moving people forward and creating space for people to have change in their lives on a deeper level, changing people on the inside.
-Sometimes people write me messages about how how one of my songs was there for them during a time of need or how it had a deep impact on their lives.
+My vibe has always been about moving people forward and creating space for people to have changed in their lives on a deeper level, changing people on the inside.
+Sometimes people write me messages about how one of my songs was there for them during a time of need or how it had a deep impact on their lives.
 That’s the connection I want to make with people.
 It’s not just about going to the club.

 5. Yeah, I definitely feel a kind of transcendent quality in your productions.
 It sounds futuristic and yet ancient, somehow.
 And very emotive.

 You hit the nail on the head there with the ancient part—sometimes I almost feel like there are spirits talking through me when I’m making music.
 My first album was called Stream Of Consciousness because it felt like the music was flowing through me like I was a vessel.